 - Hire for cognitive diversity on your team.
 Cognitive diversity is defined in Harvard Business Review as differences in "perspective or information processing styles."
 Researchers Lewis and Reynolds concluded that cognitively diverse teams tend to perform better than those who think alike.
-Hire people that have different perspectives on ideas and give everyone the freedom to express themselves, they’ll have an easier time opening up to you in feedback and sharing great ideas in team meetings.
+Hire people who have different perspectives on ideas and give everyone the freedom to express themselves, they’ll have an easier time opening up to you for feedback and sharing great ideas in team meetings.

 - Be aware of how your attitude and actions affect your workplace.
 A controlling attitude, impulsiveness, and negativity will rub off on your team and stop them from sharing feedback with you.
 On the other hand, if you’re more open-minded, communicative and accepting of what they have to say, they’ll feel more comfortable sharing their thoughts (and feedback) with you.

 - Make sure your team practices psychological safety, too: It’s great for you to encourage psychological safety on your team, but if members of your team trash their peer’s ideas, then it’s not going to work.
 Make sure you call out any inappropriate comments, and correct any issues between members to maintain psychological safety.

 By nurturing psychological safety, you'll create a strong foundation for exchanging feedback with your team.
 You'll also make it much easier to follow the rest of the steps on this list.

 - Learn why psychological safety is so important for the health and success of your team and other ways to implement it on your team

 - Build up your self-awareness in management to improve many aspects of your leadership skills.